-Emory University awarded $180 million for child mortality researchMain Quad on Emory University's primary Druid Hills Campus, including the Michael C. Carlos Museum on the right.
+Emory University awarded $180 million for child mortality researchMain Quad on Emory University's primary Druid Hills Campus.
 Photo obtained via Wikimedia Commons

 Emory University’s Child Health and Mortality Prevention Surveillance network (CHAMPS) has received the university’s largest-ever single grant, according to a university news release.